dRadovan/ud843-QuakeReport/README.md

 Quake Report App
 ===================================

+QuakeReport is the companion Android app for the Udacity course [Android Basics: Networking](https://eu.udacity.com/course/android-basics-networking--ud843).

 This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.